FreeStuffBot/FreeStuff/src/cordo/readme.md

 # Cordo

-Cordo is the custom api wrapper built for interactions first.
+Cordo is a custom api wrapper built for interactions first.
 It currently relies on discord.js however that is planned to change once cordo gets it's own repo.

 ## How it works (aka quick docs / tutorial)